Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 6. Loosen Your Grip & Make Space for Joyful Possibility.

 I’m taking a wild guess that you struggle with relaxing and letting go.
 Your tendency can be all work and no play.
 Avoid becoming too rigid or rule-oriented as you pare down and carve a simpler path.
-For my final simple living tip, I encourage you to let go and have some good old-fashioned fun (for my last birthday I bought myself a ring to wear as a reminder to enjoy myself).
+For my final simple living tip, I encourage you to let go and have some good old-fashioned fun (for my last birthday I bought myself a ring to wear as a reminder to enjoy myself and every birthday I choose a new mantra to help me remember who and how I choose to be in the world).

 A full, beautiful life is composed of a million ordinary days – don’t wish them away.
 Remember to breathe and pause long enough to notice the beauty of each simple day.
 Look past the mess or the frustration, pull your mind back from what went wrong yesterday or where you’ll be tomorrow, and just soak in today.
 Your kids grow up so fast and you don’t have the promise of tomorrow.
 This is real life.